 If enabled and set-up correctly the battery failsafe will trigger if the main battery’s

-- voltage drops below the voltage held in the BATT_LOW_VOLT or FS_BATT_VOLTAGE parameter for more than 10 seconds.
+- voltage drops below the voltage held in the BATT_LOW_VOLT parameter (or FS_BATT_VOLTAGE in older versions) for more than 10 seconds.
 The default voltage is 10.5 volts.
 If set to zero the voltage based trigger will be disabled.

-- remaining capacity falls below the BATT_LOW_MAH or FS_BATT_MAH.
-20% of the battery’s full capacity is a good choice (i.e. “1000” for a 5000mAh battery).
+- remaining capacity falls below the BATT_LOW_MAH parameter (or FS_BATT_MAH in older versions) 20% of the battery’s full capacity is a good choice (i.e. “1000” for a 5000mAh battery).
 If set to zero the capacity based trigger will be disabled (i.e. only voltage will be used)